Jinjinov/BlazorWasmProfiler/README.md

 It uses `AspectInjector` to time the execution of every method in your Blazor WASM project.

-It also measures the render time of every Blazor Component that defines these two methods:
+It also measures the render time of every Blazor Component that defines these methods:

         protected override void OnParametersSet()
-        {
-        }
+        // or
+        protected override async Task OnParametersSetAsync()

+        // and

         protected override void OnAfterRender(bool firstRender)
-        {
-        }
+        // or
+        protected override async Task OnAfterRenderAsync(bool firstRender)

 It does not work with `OnParametersSetAsync()` or `OnAfterRenderAsync(bool firstRender)`